David Ferreira & Monique Mrazek, International Finance Corporation (IFC).

 “Over time, we expect data-enabled technologies to result in more personalized care in emerging markets.”

 Examples include Israeli company MobileODT, which supplied Apollo Healthcare Group with handheld, point-of-care cervical diagnostic imaging devices that can screen for precancerous clinical abnormalities.
-Another example is India-based Tricog, that partnered with Cygnus Hospitals to enable remote reading of ECGs by cardiologists supported by an algorithm.
+Another example is India-based Tricog, which partnered with Cygnus Hospitals to enable remote reading of ECGs by cardiologists supported by an algorithm.
 In both instances with each case comes additional data that serves to improve the algorithm and overall predictive capacity of the solution.
 IFC has recently expanded TechEmerge to Brazil.

 Over the last few years, the number of solutions that leverage data to aid diagnosis, improve care pathways, and optimize provider workflows, amongst others, has been rapidly changing the healthcare landscape in emerging markets.
 We expect this trend to continue.
 Over time, we expect data-enabled technologies to result in more personalized care in emerging markets, which ultimately should reduce costs, enhance access, and improve outcomes for patients.